Artem Dolgopyat: 2015–16; Israeli champion

+2017; Maccabiah Champion

-On April 22, 2017, Dolgopyat competed for his first time in the European Artistic Gymnastics Championships, and finished 4th in the floor exercise with a score of 14.33, one place behind bronze medalist Shatilov.
+On 22 April 2017, Dolgopyat competed for his first time in the European Artistic Gymnastics Championships in Cluj-Napoca, Romania, and finished 4th in the floor exercise with a score of 14.33, one place behind bronze medalist Shatilov.

-On May 20, Dolgopyat won the silver medal in 2017 Grand Prix Osijek after scoring 14.700.
-In July 2017, Dolgopyat participated in the 2017 Maccabiah Games, where he won two gold medals in the floor exercise and pommel horse, and a bronze medal in the vault.
+On 20 May 2017, Dolgopyat won the silver medal in the 2017 Grand Prix Osijek after scoring 14.700.

+In July 2017, Dolgopyat competed in the 2017 Maccabiah Games in Israel, where he won two gold medals in the floor exercise and pommel horse, and a bronze medal in the vault.

-At the 2017 Artistic Gymnastics World Championships held in Montreal, Dolgopyat won the silver medal in the floor exercise after scoring 14.533.
+In October 2017, at the 2017 Artistic Gymnastics World Championships held in Montreal, Canada, Dolgopyat won the silver medal in the floor exercise after scoring 14.533, behind Japan's three-time world champion Kenzō Shirai, while competing with an injured right foot.
 He garnered the best Israeli result ever at the World Artistic Gymnastics Championships as he became the second Israeli gymnast to win a medal in the Championships (after his mentor and trainer Alex Shatilov, who won bronze medals in 2009 and 2011), and the first to win a silver medal.

-He scored 14.533 points (following a 14.666 in the qualifiers), finishing 1.1 points behind Japan's Olympic medalist Kenzo Shirai.
+He was named the 2017 Israeli Sportsman of the Year.